cmndrsn/mer-quality/content/survey-items.md

 #### Collection

--   Accuracy is improved by user-centered approaches for data labeling and augmentation.
-Examples include recruiting third party to rate emotion where two others disagree, feedback loops between individual and contextual systems, or data collection tools that raise actionable alerts to warn users of unexpected values in advance.
+-   Accuracy is improved by user-centered approaches for data labeling/augmentation.
 -   (If applicable) Study provides information about screening and training of annotators.

 #### Cleaning & preprocessing